Hi, my name is Eric Bowlin.

 I sometimes will work for two weeks straight – waking up early and staying up late to get something done.
 Sometimes I take a month or two vacation for no reason other than to have a new experience.
 I’m free to travel or live anywhere I may want to go whenever I may want to go.
 That’s the great part about independence, I am free to do what I want.

 Real Estate was the Key to Financial Independence

 It was an accident that I even got into real estate.

-While studying for my Ph.D. in Economics at Clark University in Worcester, MA, where I met my wife, we decided that we wanted to buy a house.
-We almost made the classic blunder of people when they have a little money – they buy a big liability such as a home.
+While studying for my Ph.D. in Economics at Clark University in Worcester, MA, I wanted to buy a home.
+I almost made the classic blunder of buying a huge liability, but fortunately, I ended up buying a small multifamily property.

 Passive Income Changed My Life

 Buying the property was a major milestone in my path toward financial independence, but that alone is not what did it for me.
 In fact, I planned to sell it and buy a “normal” home and be a “normal” person.

 Instead, there is one event that has been seared into my brain as the single event that entirely changed my life.

 I was sitting and watching a movie a few months after buying the property.
 It was around 8 pm and I heard a knock at my door.
 Who could possibly be bothering me so late?
 I opened the door and it was a tenant there to pay rent.